kaykakaraka/takeaway/README.md

 `MY_NUMBER`

-The program can be run in the terminal by calling
+The program can be run in the terminal, from within the repo, by calling

 `ruby ./lib/order_for_terminal.rb`